WAXL: History

-The station went on the air as WAIX on 19 August 1994.
-On 1 June 1995, it changed its call sign to WAZU, and on 5 August 1996 to the current WAXL.
+The station went on the air as WAIX on August 19, 1994.
+On June 1, 1995, it changed its call sign to WAZU, and in August 1996 to the current WAXL.

+In November 2023, WAXL announced that it would hold a Christmas music stunt for the holiday season from November 23 to December 25 as Jolly FM—one notably distinguished by the station being licensed to Santa Claus, Indiana.